 The restrictions on the natural conditions of the place forced upon people do not end with influence on the architecture, it also has impacted the lifestyle and social affairs.
 Lack of water and its effect on agriculture brought forth the necessity of other means or sources of income like trades and domestic products.
 In most houses and workshops in Yazd, clay is used for pottery, weaving-related products are made, and different forms of textile-like Termeh, Zari, Darale, and Ahrami are woven in addition to Qali (Carpet) and Zilo.
 The landscape of this city with domes, minarets, and wind catchers is a witness of the ingenious architecture that has its roots in the climatic features of the area and is considered as a treasure of tangible and intangible heritages.

 Yazd on the Path to Recognition

 The rich culture and tradition of Yazd have brought this city to the center of attention many times.
-From 1985 that Yazd's Organization of Cultural Heritage and Handicraft was initiated, this attention gained a more official momentum.
+From 1985 that Yazd's Organization of Cultural Heritage and Handicraft was initiated, this attention gained more official momentum.
 Moreover, several cultural figures took matters into their own hands to initiate, direct and supervise efforts in the process, and with the involvement of the Art and Architecture University of Yazd, as well as efforts on the parts of the Water Museum, and the Cultural Heritage Organization.
 Yazd became reinvigorated as the historically important city it once was.
 With the union of Tourism Organization and Cultural Heritage Organization, emphasis on the tourism aspects of Cultural Heritages was intensified.
-The idea of traditional residential spaces became rapidly popular, and many historic constructs of Yazd were turned to residential spaces that helped the visitors get to know the culture and lifestyle of people more closely.
+The idea of traditional residential spaces became rapidly popular, and many historic constructs of Yazd were turned into residential spaces that helped the visitors get to know the culture and lifestyle of people more closely.